All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What should I do if I see blood after injecting?

 A small drop of blood at the injection site is completely normal.
 You likely nicked a tiny capillary.
 Apply gentle pressure with a clean cotton ball for a minute.
 If bleeding persists or you get a large bruise, you may want to adjust your technique or site.
-This does not affect the medication's effectiveness.
+This doesn't affect the medication's effectiveness.

 Is it normal for the injection site to be red or itchy afterward?